prometheus/pushgateway/README.md

 | PUT     | v1 | wipe |  Safely deletes all metrics from the Pushgateway. |

-* For example to wipe all metrics within the Pushgateway:
+* For example to wipe all metrics from the Pushgateway:

         curl -X PUT http://pushgateway.example.org:9091/api/v1/admin/wipe